fortio/fortio/README.md

 Fortio (Φορτίο) started as, and is, [Istio](https://istio.io/)'s load testing tool and later (2018) graduated to be its own project.

-Fortio is also used by, among others, [Meshery](https://docs.meshery.io/extensibility/load-generators).

 Fortio runs at a specified query per second (qps) and records a histogram of execution time and calculates percentiles (e.g., p99 i.e., the response time such as 99% of the requests take less than that number (in seconds, SI unit)).
 It can run for a set duration, for a fixed number of calls, or until interrupted (at a constant target QPS, or max speed/load per connection/thread).

 The name fortio comes from Greek [φορτίο](https://fortio.org/fortio.mp3) which means load/burden.

-Fortio is a fast, small (4Mb Docker image, minimal dependencies), reusable, embeddable go library as well as a command line tool and server process, the server includes a simple web UI and REST API to trigger run and see graphical representation of the results (both a single latency graph and a multiple results comparative min, max, avg, qps and percentiles graphs).
+Fortio is a fast, small (19Mb Docker image, minimal dependencies), reusable, embeddable go library as well as a command line tool and server process, the server includes a simple web UI and REST API to trigger run and see graphical representation of the results (both a single latency graph and a multiple results comparative min, max, avg, qps and percentiles graphs).

 Fortio also includes a set of server side features (similar to httpbin) to help debugging and testing: request echo back including headers, adding latency or error codes with a probability distribution, TCP echoing, TCP proxying, HTTP fan out/scatter and gather proxy server, gRPC echo/health in addition to HTTP, etc...